 Growing Great Schools Worldwide Director

 Sue Roffey FRSA FBPsS is a psychologist, academic, author, activist and speaker.
-She holds posts as Honorary Associate Professor at the University of Exeter and Adjunct Associate Professor at the Western Sydney University, and is also affiliated to the Wellbeing Institute at Cambridge University and an Honorary Senior Lecturer at University College, London.
+She holds posts as Honorary Associate Professor at University College, London, and Adjunct Fellow at the Western Sydney University, and is also affiliated to the Wellbeing Institute at Cambridge University.
 She is a member of the Advisory Board of the Carnegie Centre of Excellence for Mental Health in Schools.

 Sue is in demand as an international speaker and consultant.
 She is a prolific writer and several of her books have been translated.
-A full list of her publications is here: Sue Roffey Publications.
+You can see more details on most of the books here.